carolinapiro/airflow_and_azure_sandbox/README.md

 ## Idempotency

-- sql: query files with in blob status before sending to the API
+- **upload_files_to_ML_API**:
+  The files to be updated to the API (with "in blob" status) is queried from the database, before sending them to the API, to avoid any retries on this task allows to re-upload duplicated files.
+  One case in which an already uploaded file can be uploaded again is when the *send_upload_request(f)* method succeeded, but not the
+  *update_status_for_uploaded_files(f['path'])* one.
+But, in tbis example, we do not have access to an endpoint in the API to check the files already uploaded in it.
+- **upload_files_to_ML_API**:
-- send to api and update database within the same for
+  The files are sent to the API and the database status is updated within the same for because, in case one of the inserts fails, only its status won't be updated.

 ## Retries